thebitmonk/send_post_api/docs/SubaccountmessageApi.md

 var apiInstance = new SendPostApi.SubaccountmessageApi();

-var subAccountId = 789; // Number | the subAccountId whose message you want to retrieve
+var xSubAccountApiKey = "xSubAccountApiKey_example"; // String | Sub-Account API Key

 var messageId = "messageId_example"; // String | the messageId that you want to retrieve